Understand your competition:

 Marketing your game:

+After making an mobile game app, marketing is vital aspect of app getting success.
 For people to play your game, they need to hear about it first.
 Come up with a comprehensive mobile game marketing campaign to introduce your game to your target audience.
 It’s always a good idea to set a release date and plan a pre-launch marketing campaign to generate enough buzz on release.
 Apps and games with a higher number of downloads within the first few days of release have a greater chance of success.
 The three most common ways to market your game include:

 Trailers: Create game trailers to be shared on Youtube, Vimeo, and other video-sharing websites to promote your mobile game.